gchure/phd/src/chapter_07/section_06_IND_inference.md

 $K_I$ can change is shown in @Fig:kaki_post_predictive.
 The joint and marginal distributions for each parameter (@Fig:kaki_post_predictive (A)) reveal a strong correlation between $K_A$ and $K_I$ whereas all other parameters are symmetric and independent.
-While the joint and marginal distributions look well behaved, the percentiles of the posterior predictive checks (@Fig:kaki_post_predictive (B)) are more suspect.
+While the joint and marginal distributions look well-behaved, the percentiles of the posterior predictive checks (@Fig:kaki_post_predictive (B)) are more suspect.
 While all data falls within the 95$^\text{th}$ percentile, the overall trend of the data is not well predicted.
 Furthermore, the percentiles expand far